-In the spring of 1982, after WIBCA’s year of fastest growth in history, WIBCA had its first official Annual General Meeting at Mary Queen of Peace church-hall on Gouin Boulevard, with over 100 paid-up members.
-Non-members had to sit in designated rows and many of them joined and paid their membership fee in order to join the voting members’ rows.
-The first elected Board subsequently selected Momoh Kakula Tombo as Chairperson.
+In the spring of 1983, after WIBCA’s year of fastest growth in history, WIBCA had its first official Annual General Meeting at Mary Queen of Peace church-hall on Gouin Boulevard, with over 100 paid-up members.
+Non-members had to sit in designated rows and many of them joined and paid their membership fee, in order to join the voting members’ rows.
+The first elected Board selected Momoh Kakula Tombo as Chairperson.
 The WIBCA Basketball Team (The WIBCA Wildcats) was officially created.
-The team played organized basketball with teams from other Black Community groups.
+The team played organized basketball and were enrolled in the United Sports Council League.
 With the dedication of a few members, the Association continued to grow rapidly.
 Momoh Kakula Tombo moved to Toronto after one year as Chairperson.

 The Charter, which officially accepted WIBCA’s Constitution and registered WIBCA as a Provincial Non-Profit Organization (NPO), was obtained in 1983.
 It was signed by Reynold Clarke, Norma Husbands, Douglas Lloyd, Sandra Lloyd and Veronica Johnson.

-WIBCA established many popular events included the annual Banquet, the annual Summer Day Camp for children, a Fashion Show which was beautifully done by Cynthia Thomas and Norma Husbands, an annual children’s Halloween Costume Party and an annual Caribbean Night, all supported by the wider community.
+WIBCA established many popular events, which included the annual Banquet, the annual Summer Day Camp for children, a Fashion Show which was beautifully done by Norma Husbands and Margaret Jolly, an annual children’s Halloween Costume Party and an annual Caribbean Night, to name a few and all supported by the wider community.